folkertdev/elm-state/README.md

 ##Caching function results

 Some computations are resource-intensive and should preferably only be performed once.
-Of course, only one example can show how this works: let's implement fibonacci:
+The classical example of this is the fibonacci sequence.

 ```elm
 fib : Int -> Int